Sipisopiso

 The Sipiso-piso is a plunge waterfall in the Batak highlands of Sumatra, Indonesia.
 It is formed by a small underground river of the Karo plateau that falls from a cave in the side of caldera of Lake Toba, some 120 m down to lake level.
 Sipiso-piso is a well-known tourist attraction and a nearby vantage point offers views of the falls and lake.
+There are 651 steps between the bottom of the waterfall and the main entrance.